Building in the world of flesh needs regulatory transparency

 I recently saw this for the first time, thanks to Brian Finrow of LumenBio, who generously shared with me the CTD he had acquired for $25,000 from a failed biotech.
 Thousands of pages of what look like “boring details” are in fact the practical playbook of how drugs succeed—or fail—through the FDA.

 For small innovators, this kind of information is invaluable.
 Large pharmaceutical incumbents already have private archives of CTDs and decades of institutional know-how.
 That gives them a structural advantage.
 This is confirmed by empirical results from the economics of innovation.
-When it comes to the biopharmaceutical industry, regulatory complexity favors large incumbents.
+When it comes to the biopharmaceutical industry, regulatory complexity favours large incumbents.
 A landmark analysis of 766 new molecular entities submitted to the FDA between 1979 and 2000 found that between 30–55% of the advantage enjoyed by large firms in approval timelines can be attributed to familiarity with the regulatory processes alone.
 A recent analysis of FDA medical device deregulation between 1980 and 2015 found that reclassifying certain devices from Class II to the lower scrutiny Class I led to both higher quality and quantity of innovation, without compromising safety.
 Notably, smaller firms saw the greatest benefit, with new firm entry increasing by 200%.
 The author attributes this to reduced approval delays and a flatter regulatory learning curve.

 Why is this industry so cursed?
 Some hypotheses: